lucasfth/introduction-to-artificial-intelligence/week_4/chbl.md

 ### Part 2.b

 The following nodes should be read from the left to right in the tree.
-The EXPECTIMINIMAX values can also be seen in the drawing.
+The EXPECTIMINIMAX values can also be seen in the drawing of the game tree.
 The following will show the calculations for the EXPECTIMINIMAX value for each node.

 The values of the bottom nodes in the tree: